Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Apart from refunding the overpaid amount, a compensation claim can also include the statutory interest at 8% per year on the money you overpaid.
 This ensures that customers are compensated for the time they were unfairly out of pocket.
 So if you overpaid a total of £3,000 in total and your case takes two years to resolve, you may receive an additional £480 (8% of £3,000 per year) in interest.

 Anyone who was mis-sold a Mercedes PCP and HP finance deal has the right to file a Mercedes PCP claim for compensation.
-This process can be tedious but given the right information, you’ll definitely feel more confident all throughout, while increasing your chances of success.
+This process can be tedious but given the right information, you’ll definitely feel more confident throughout, while increasing your chances of success.

 When starting a Finance claim, the first step you have to take is to collect all the essential documents that are related to your car finance deal.
 This helps you in establishing whether you really were mis-sold, while providing evidence that can support your case.
 Here’s a list of the essential documents you need to compile and keep in handy: